GhiwaDaccache/cadence/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app that takes live data from a running tracker, then plays music with a BPM (Beats Per Minute) matching the runner's pace.
+> A mobile app that tracks the runner's pace, then matches it with the music's BPM (Beats Per Minute).
 >
-> Cadence revolutionizes your runs by integrating live data from your tracker with dynamic music playback.
-Our app ensures that every stride is perfectly synced with the rhythm, enhancing motivation and performancence.
+> Cadence revolutionizes your runs by integrating live running data with dynamic music playback.
+Our app ensures that every step is perfectly synced with the rhythm, enhancing motivation and performance.

 ### User Stories
 - As a user, I want to be able to listen to music according to my pace, so that the music matches my rhythm without having to take care of it manually.
 - As a user, I want to customize my music playlist based on my planned pace, so I can manage my energy and performance during different stages of my run.
-- As a user, I want to create multiple custom playlists, each tailored to different running scenarios, so I can follow my running plan through playlists.
+- As a user, I want to follow my running plan, so I have multiple custom playlists, each tailored to a different running scenario.

 <br><br>
 <!-- Tech stack -->